rafaelwueest/chelsa_hosting/README.md

 ## Version 1.0
 Hosting was set up starting from 1st October 2016.
 This was done even though Version 1.1 was already out, in order to also provide reduced file-sizes for the archived version.
+The archived Version 1.0 data is available [here](http://www.wsl.ch/lud/chelsa/archive.html)

 ## Version 1.1
 Hosting was set up starting from 1st October 2016.
+The Version 1.1 data is available [here](http://www.wsl.ch/lud/chelsa/downloads.html).